 Like anything though, it will come and go.
 Just as you arrive at the store, you'll also leave and return home—hopefully, stocked with everything you came to get.

 “Those are the times when you need to pause.
 There are days when I literally can’t do it.
-I literally can’t do anything and defiantly can't fake it until I make it,” the warrior states.
+I literally can’t do anything and definitely can't fake it until I make it,” the warrior states.
 “On those days, I may need a little extra help.”

-Because with help and proper planning, you can grocery shop just like anyone else.
+With help and proper planning, you can grocery shop just like anyone else.